-- make information about medical conditions and treatment more accessible, meeting with accessible information standards and improving the range and quality of our written, online and video information - support people to make informed choices about their treatment and care, supporting universal personalised care including shared decision-making and patient involvement in our clinical services - offer personalised information about community and voluntary services which can support patients and their families, working with our system partners to offer social prescribing - make more information about my planned care available through the NHS App, including details of my appointments, clinic letters and test results where appropriate - make every contact count to promote a healthy lifestyle and offer preventative care such as support to stop smoking, be more physically active and eat healthily - ensure that we offer inclusive, compassionate care to all our patients, making reasonable adjustments for their needs and respectful of their personal preferences
+- Make information about medical conditions and treatment more accessible, meeting with accessible information standards and improving the range and quality of our written, online and video information. - Support people to make informed choices about their treatment and care, supporting universal personalised care including shared decision-making and patient involvement in our clinical services. - Offer personalised information about community and voluntary services which can support patients and their families, working with our system partners to offer social prescribing. - Make more information about my planned care available through the NHS App, including details of my appointments, clinic letters and test results where appropriate. - Make every contact count to promote a healthy lifestyle and offer preventative care such as support to stop smoking, be more physically active and eat healthily. - Ensure that we offer inclusive, compassionate care to all our patients, making reasonable adjustments for their needs and respectful of their personal preferences.

-"Keep me out of hospital unless I absolutely must be there"

-In outpatient care, we will:
+"Keep me out of hospital unless I absolutely must be there" In outpatient care, we will:

-- respond to requests for advice and guidance to GPs and other referrers, to allow more people to be cared for safely in primary care - offer patients a choice of non-face-to-face consultations including phone and video where this is suitable, as well as traditional consultations - arrange patient-initiated follow up (PIFU), unless there is an exceptional need to see the patient in a set time-period - provide our services as close as we can to our population's higher needs, including making best use of our community hospitals and our community diagnostic centre(s)
+- Respond to requests for advice and guidance to GPs and other referrers, to allow more people to be cared for safely in primary care. - Offer patients a choice of non-face-to-face consultations including phone and video, where this is suitable, as well as traditional consultations. - Arrange patient-initiated follow up (PIFU), unless there is an exceptional need to see the patient in a set time-period. - Provide our services as close as we can to our population's higher needs, including making best use of our community hospitals and our community diagnostic centres.

-In emergency care, we will
+In emergency care, we will:

-- offer seven-day frailty assessment and integrated frailty services to avoid admission - front-load therapies assessment for emergency admissions, to speed up discharge - provide specialty assessment prior to admission, rather than admitting for speciality assessment.
-For example, assessment of frail patients in the emergency department by a geriatrician helps to avoid admission for some patients and streamline planning for those that do need to come in - offer alternatives to admission including rapid-access outpatient clinics and next-day diagnostic tests
+- Offer seven-day frailty assessment and integrated frailty services to avoid admission. - Front-load therapies assessment for emergency admissions, to speed up discharge. - Provide specialty assessment prior to admission, rather than admitting for speciality assessment.
+For example, assessment of frail patients in the emergency department by a geriatrician helps to avoid admission for some patients and streamline planning for those that do need to come in. - Offer alternatives to admission including rapid-access outpatient clinics and nextday diagnostic tests.

-"Involve me in designing services to reduce inequalities in health outcomes"

-We are committed to the NHS inequalities strategy 'Core20plus5' and to our ICS inequalities strategy.
-These are focussed on identifying people and communities who are most likely to experience inequalities in health outcomes, and to adapt our services to increase health equity.
+"Involve me in designing services to reduce inequalities in health outcomes" We are committed to the NHS inequalities strategy 'Core20plus5' and to our ICS inequalities strategy.
+These are focussed on identifying people and communities who are most likely to experience inequalities in health outcomes, and to adapt our services to increase health equality.